littlehousezh/test_plugin/README.md

 6. Review the ranked methods with the most missed coverage.
 7. Click `Generate recommendations` to receive guidance for improving tests.
 8. Use the recommendations to decide what behaviors, edge cases, and assertions to add.
-9. Re-run tests with coverage and run TestCompass again to check improvement.
+9. Re-run tests with coverage and run TestCompass again to check the improvement.

 TestCompass requires an active IntelliJ coverage suite.
 If it says `No active coverage suite`, run tests with coverage first and then run `Tools > TestCompass: Analyze Coverage` again.

-## Notes For Instructors

-- The plugin gives conceptual testing advice; it is designed not to write complete test code for students.
-- AI interactions are logged under the opened project in `.testcompass/logs/<student-id>/`.
-- The plugin ID is currently `com.github.ronah123.vanderbilttestplugin` so uploaded versions continue to match the existing Marketplace listing.
-- The visible plugin name is `TestCompass`.

 ## Build For Marketplace